 FBC Writing Assignment

-This webpage will contain all of the resources you need to succeed on your business writing assignment.
-By the end of the third week of class, you will have all of the information you need, including:
+This webpage will contain all of the resources you need to succeed on your business writing assignment, including:

 No late work will be accepted, and files not submitted properly (Google Docs, Pages, screenshots, etc.) will not be opened by the graders.
 You also must upload the file rather than posting a OneDrive/SharePoint link.
 Graders will not open these links or incorrectly submitted files; all submissions made in this manner will automatically receive a failing grade.